Information for Candidates

 Council Candidate Information

-The deadline to run as a regular candidate for Mayor or Councilmember in the 2018 elections has passed.
+The deadline to run as a regular candidate for Mayor or Councilmember in the 2020 election is April 6, 2020.
 The following is provided for your information.
-There were no more than two candidates for each open seat, so there will be no Primary Election held.
-Individuals interested in running as a Write-In candidate for the General Election on November 6, 2018, must file similar forms, other than the petitions.
-The deadline to run as a Write-In Candidate is September 27, 2018.
+If there are no more than two candidates for each open seat, so there will be no Primary Election held.
+Individuals interested in running as a Write-In candidate for the General Election on November 3, 2020, must file similar forms, other than the petitions.
+The deadline to run as a Write-In Candidate for the Primary Election is June 25, 2020.
+The deadline to run as a Write-In Candidate for the General Election is September 24, 2020.
 To run as a Write-In Candidate the individual must file a Nomination Paper for Write-In Candidate and the Local Officers Financial Disclosure Statement by this deadline.
-Additionally, a Statement of Organization or $500 Threshold Exemption may be required to be filed.
+Additionally, a Statement of Organization may be required to be filed.

 Also, please view information on Policies & Signage